DHTMLX/docs-diagram/docs/api/data_collection/getroots_method.md

 ### Description

-@short: returns an array with ids of all root items of the diagram
+@short: Returns an array with ids of all root items of the diagram

 ### Usage